|Nelson County Health System Hospital

 reduces workplace injury!

-Pictured at right are C.N.A.
+Pictured below are C.N.A.
 Mark Opoien,

 Respiratory Therapist Penny Lippert